 So while Tela won’t be the most exciting place you’ll ever visit, you will find a friendly community (including a large group of ex-pats calling the place home), warm weather, and a place to sit back and relax without a worry.
 In fact, your only worry might be finding a Tela, Honduras hostel in which to sleep!

-Written by local enthusiast for Tela hostels
+Written by Travel Expert Tela

 Global Runaways